breqdev/flask-discord-interactions/docs/permissions.rst

 Default member Permissions
 --------------------------

-This field represents a permission integer like it is also used in channel overwrites and role permissions and determines the permissions a guild member needs to have in order to execute that command.
+This field represents a permission integer like it is used in channel overwrites and role permissions and determines the permissions a guild member needs to have in order to execute that command.

 Let's say you want to have a `/setup` command that is locked to members who have the permissions to manage channels and to manage roles.